mikowl/ohmyzsh-custom/README.md

 # I really dig Oh My Zsh
 The combination of z.sh for quick and easy directory changes and pretty visuals that let you know what directory and branch you are on is tops.
-I'm a goddamn spacey airhead so this type of thing makes CLI things much more bearable.
+I'm a spacey airhead so this type of thing makes CLI things much more bearable.
+Overall my needs are pretty basic so I like to keep things clean and simple.

-This is a repo of my `~/.oh-my-zsh/custom` directory, I'm always tinkering with.
+This is a repo of my `~/.oh-my-zsh/custom` directory.
+I'm putting it up here along side some notes so setting things up on a new machine will be easy.

 ![Screenshot of my terminal](/img/omzscreen.png?raw=true)